wy1203/OMR/README.md

     python extract_dataset.py
     ```

+## Convolutionary Recurrent Neural Network (CRNN)
+- A hybrid neural network architecture that combines the feature extraction capabilities of CNNs with the sequence modeling capabilities of RNNs.
+This architecture is particularly suited for tasks that involve sequential input data with important spatial features, such as images or videos.
+- Structure
+  - *Convolutional Layers*: \
+    The CRNN begins with a series of convolutional layers, which are responsible for extracting a hierarchy of spatial features from the input data.
+These layers automatically learn to identify patterns, textures, and various features that are crucial for understanding the content of the input.

+  - *Recurrent Layers*: \
+    The features extracted by the convolutional layers are then processed by recurrent layers.
+These layers, typically composed of Long Short-Term Memory (LSTM) units or Gated Recurrent Units (GRUs), are adept at capturing the temporal or sequential dependencies between the features.

+  - *Output Layer*: \
+    Finally, the output from the recurrent layers is passed through a dense layer (or layers) to make predictions.
+For sequence recognition tasks, the output is usually a sequence of symbols or characters.

+## Connectionist Temporal Classification (CTC)
+- A type of loss function and decoding algorithm used in training neural networks for sequence recognition tasks.
+It allows the network to output variable-length sequences without requiring a pre-defined alignment between the input data and the output labels.
+- Usage
+  - *Loss Calculation* \
+  During training, the CTC loss function calculates the probability of the target sequence given the input sequence, summing over all possible alignments between the input and the target.
+This process enables the model to learn the best possible mapping from inputs to outputs without explicit segmentation or alignment in the training data.
+  - *Decoding* \
+  At inference time, CTC decoding algorithms (such as greedy decoding or beam search decoding) are used to predict the most likely sequence of labels from the model's output probabilities.
+These algorithms take into account the sequential nature of the data and the possibility of repeated or omitted symbols in the prediction

 ## Useful Links for Report
 - [Robust and Adaptive OMR System Including Fuzzy Modeling, Fusion of Musical Rules, and Possible Error Detection](https://doi.org/10.1155/2007/81541)
 -